Porsche 996 GT2: Specs, History, and Buying Guide

 Design and Aero

-The 996 GT2 wears the Turbo's wide body but adds a more aggressive front bumper with additional cooling intakes, a fixed rear wing, and NACA ducts on the rear haunches for brake cooling.
+The 996 GT2 wears the Turbo's wide body but adds a more aggressive front bumper with additional cooling intakes, a fixed rear wing, and NACA ducts on the rear haunches for brake cooling, plus additional air intakes in the front bumper for intercooler airflow.
+These functional air intakes distinguish it visually from the standard 996 Turbo.
 The front and rear bumpers are carbon fiber, saving weight over the standard Turbo's units.

-Inside, the GT2 gets a stripped-down interior compared to the Turbo.
+Inside, the GT2 gets a stripped-down interior compared to the 996 Turbo coupe.
 The rear seats are deleted, the sound insulation is reduced, and the carpeting is thinner.
 It is still a comfortable car by race car standards, but it is clear that Porsche prioritized weight reduction over luxury.

 GT2 Clubsport